IOWA QUESTERS

 Members Section

 The Questers is a non-profit International Organization, which was founded in 1944 by Jessie Elizabeth Bardens.
-Its major objectives are to stimulate an appreciation of antiques and their collection, and to encourage and support grants for the preservation and restoration of existing historical buildings and landmarks locally, statewide and internationally.
+Its original objective was to stimulate an appreciation of antiques and the collection of them, and later to encourage the preservation and restoration of existing historical buildings and landmarks locally, statewide and internationally.

-Iowa Questers continue to recognize our 4-H youth for Preservation & Restoration projects at our State Fair.
+Iowa Questers encourage 4-H youth to participate in Preservation & Restoration projects at the Iowa State Fair, where they receive medals and a monetary award they will donate to their favorite local historical interest.
 Some chapters have begun to recognize youth at the County level, further promoting the value of Preservation & Restoration with our youth.

 FEATURED PROJECTS OF IOWA QUESTERS